-U.S. Space Command Is Revived, As Vice President Pence Unveils Plan In Florida
+Trump Revives U.S. Space Command As Pence Unveils Plan In Florida

-America's military operations in space are now back under a single unified command, as the Trump administration revived the once-retired U.S. Space Command on Tuesday.
-Vice President Mike Pence outlined the plan during his visit to the Kennedy Space Center on Tuesday.
+U.S. military operations in space are back under a single unified command after President Trump ordered the Defense Department on Tuesday to revive the once-retired U.S. Space Command.
+Vice President Pence outlined the plan during a visit to Florida's Kennedy Space Center.

-"Today, there are more than 18,000 military and civilian personnel working in space operations for our national security, all across the Department of Defense," Pence said.
+"Today, there are more than 18,000 military and civilian personnel working in space operations for our national security all across the Department of Defense," Pence said.

-The vice president added that under President Trump's order, Space Command will "integrate space capabilities across all branches of the military; it will develop the space doctrine, tactics, techniques and procedures that will enable our warfighters to defend our nation in this new era."
+The vice president added that under Trump's directive, Space Command will "integrate space capabilities across all branches of the military; it will develop the space doctrine, tactics, techniques and procedures that will enable our warfighters to defend our nation in this new era."

-"A new era of American national security in space begins today," Pence said.
+"A new era of American national security in space begins today," he said.

-As Pence began his remarks in Florida, the White House made the move official by releasing a memo from President Trump to Defense Secretary Jim Mattis, directing him to establish the Space Command.
+As Pence began his remarks in Florida, the White House made the move official by releasing an executive memorandum from Trump to Defense Secretary Jim Mattis establishing the Space Command.
 The same entity was first created in 1985, but it was merged into Strategic Command in 2002.

 The revived entity is different from the "space force" that both Trump and Pence have been discussing this year.
 That more ambitious plan calls for creating a sixth branch of the U.S. military — an act that would require approval from Congress.

-Pence said the White House still wants to create the new U.S. Space Force and that it will be part of a space policy directive Trump will sign in the coming days.
+Pence said the White House still wants to create a U.S. Space Force and that it will be part of a space policy directive Trump will sign in the coming days.
 As for a timeline, he added that the administration is in talks with congressional leaders to "stand up the United States Space Force before the end of 2020."

-With Tuesday's memo to the Defense Department, Space Command will return as a unified combatant command, a designation it now shares with 10 other military bodies, including Central Command (which oversees operations from West Asia to the Middle East), Cyber Command and Special Operations Command.
+With Tuesday's memo, Space Command will return as a unified combatant command, a designation it now shares with 10 other military entities, including Central Command (which oversees operations from West Asia to the Middle East), Cyber Command and Special Operations Command.

 The return of Space Command was written into the John S. McCain National Defense Authorization Act for the 2019 fiscal year.
-That legislation said the unified force would be used for to carry out "joint space warfighting operations," and that "all active and reserve space warfighting operational forces" would be under its command.
+That legislation said the unified force would be used to carry out "joint space warfighting operations," and that "all active and reserve space warfighting operational forces" would be under its command.

-Trump will appoint a four-star general or admiral to lead Space Command, along with a deputy commander.
-Both of those posts will require Senate approval.
+Trump plans to nominate a four-star general or admiral to lead Space Command, along with a deputy commander.
+Both of those posts will require Senate confirmation.

 From the president's memo: